Farama-Foundation/Miniworld/README.md

 # gym-miniworld

-Simple 3D interior environment simulator for RL &amp; robotics research.
+MiniWorld is a minimalistic 3D interior environment simulator for reinforcement learning &amp; robotics research.
+It can be used to simulate environments with rooms, doors, hallways and various objects (eg: office and home environments).
+MiniWorld can be seen as an alternative to VizDoom or DMLab.
+It is written 100% in Python and designed to be easily modified or extended.

 Please use this bibtex if you want to cite this repository in your publications: